saylordotorg/course_hist312/Unit04.md

+---
+layout: default
+title: "HIST312: Capitalism and Democracy in America"
+course_description: "An examination of the intertwined paths of capitalism and democracy in US history from the 17th century to the present, focusing on the connections between America’s economic and political development."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: The American Revolution, 1750-1800** <span id="4"></span>
 *This unit examines the reasons why Britain’s American colonies rebelled and investigates the consequences of that decision.
 We will pay